kon172verma/Maximal-3D-Points/README.md

 3
 4

-# All points in input will have integer coordinates and will be unique
+* All points in input will have integer coordinates and will be unique
-# Binary Search Tree must be used to store points.
+* Binary Search Tree must be used to store points.

-# In my code, implement an array instead of a vector in 'AVL.h' to get better performance.
+* In my code, implement an array instead of a vector in 'AVL.h' to get better performance.

-Thanks to Ayush Gupta (Teaching Assistant, for course COL-702) for generating the test cases.
+* Thanks to Ayush Gupta (Teaching Assistant, for course COL-702) for generating the test cases.
+* Test cases first available on : http://www.cse.iitd.ac.in/~cs5140281/ec.html